chrisjsewell/github-action-benchmark/README.md

 To "release" a GH actions version, you need to create a branch containing all the compiled JS + node_modules.
-To do this (or to update a release branch), first make sure the branch has been created, then you can run the script: `./scripts/prepare-release.sh branch-name`.
+To do this (or to update a release branch), first make sure the branch has been created, then you can run the script: `./scripts/prepare-release.sh branch-name`, usually with a branch named e.g. `v2`.
+After this the branch should be tagged.

 ---